Updated August 2024

 Be prepared

-• Use Booking Management to record “tentative” bookings.
-A tentative status still keeps the calendar open in case the booking falls through.
+- Use Booking Management to record “tentative” bookings.
+A tentative status keeps the calendar open in case the booking falls through.

-• Remember to keep your calendar date stamp updated every few weeks.
+- Remember to keep your calendar date stamp updated (at least monthly during the off season and every few weeks during peak season).

 Payment schedules for early bookings

-We recommend that you require an initial deposit, along with a signed lease, to reserve your home.
-How much is up to you and might depend on the popularity of the weeks requested and the size of your home – both of which would justify a larger deposit (larger homes are more difficult to book at the last minute).
+We recommend that you require an initial deposit and a signed lease to reserve your home.
+How much deposit is up to you and might depend on the popularity of the weeks requested and the size of your home – both of which would justify a larger deposit.
+(Larger homes are more difficult to book at the last minute.)

 A common policy any time of year is to require 50% of the rent with the lease at time of booking, with the balance (rent, security deposit, and tax) due 45 – 90 days in advance.
 Another option for very early bookings is to require 1/3, 1/3, and 1/3, each at the dates of your choosing.

-It is not a good idea to collect the lodging tax so far in advance.
+We don’t advise collecting the lodging tax too far in advance.
 Things can change, so it’s best to require the lodging tax when the final balance is due.

 If your home is on the Islands, ferry issues make it very difficult to rebook a late cancellation.
 So, you’ll want to require a big enough deposit to assure that your early bookings remain committed.

-Tip: Remember, whatever funds you receive for the following season during the current calendar year must be included in your income for the current year, not the year of the rental.
+Tip: Remember, any funds you receive during the current calendar year for the following season must be included in your income for the current year, not the year of the rental.

 Repeat guests